Menu

 Eligibility

 Candidates must have completed a Master Thesis in the field of psychological sciences at a Belgian University.
+Master theses from any faculty/master’s program can be submitted as long as the master thesis contributes to the field of psychological sciences.
 Only master theses written in French, Dutch or English are eligible.
-The degree must be obtained in the academic year that precedes the award year (e.g., to enter this year’s competition, the thesis must have been completed during the 2021-2022 academic year).
+The degree must be obtained in the academic year that precedes the award year (e.g., to enter this year’s competition, the thesis must have been completed during the 2022-2023 academic year).
 The thesis must have been awarded a grade of at least 16/20.
-Furthermore, candidates must be members of BAPS for the year 2022 (or have applied to become a member before the submission deadline).
+Furthermore, candidates must be members of BAPS for the year 2023 (or have applied to become a member before the submission deadline).

 Application Procedure